litmuschaos/litmus-docs/website/docs/agent-installation.md

 **Linux**

-To install the latest version of litmusctl follow the below steps:
+To install the latest version of litmusctl follows the below steps:

 - Download the latest litmusctl binary from -